 A referencing style defines in detail how you format your in-text citations and reference list.

-By using a consistent style for referencing, you ensure you don't leave out important information and create in-text citations and a reference list that is consistent and easy to read.
+By using a consistent style for referencing, you ensure you don’t leave out important information and create in-text citations and a reference list that are consistent and easy to read.

 What style should I use?